Trial Search Results

 - Diagnosis: Pathologic confirmation of solid tumor, including central nervous system

-tumor or lymphoma, or leukemia
+tumor or lymphoma.

 - Recurrent or Refractory Disease for which no further effective standard treatment is